Coinbase VS Bitstamp: Cryptocurrency Exchange Comparison

 Coinbase vs Bitstamp: The Comparison

 Both platforms include the common precaution steps like the two-factor authentication process which asks for two different authentication factors, such as your email and mobile device, to verify each transaction.
 It is the companies’ storing policy to segregate the customer funds from the operational funds to avoid any misunderstandings or money violations from staff members.
-It was actually Bitstamp that first began utilizing the “air-gapped” cold wallet for storing 80-90% of all customer currencies offline.
+It was actually Bitstamp that first began utilizing the “air-gapped” cold storage for storing 80-90% of all customer currencies offline.
 This makes the funds physically isolated from unsecured networks.
 The remaining funds are kept in online hot wallets for easy access.

 Coinbase offers insurance on its US customers’ wallet by the FDIC (Federal Deposit Insurance Corporation), up to a maximum of $250,000.
 The platform has overtly stated that it takes no responsibility if your account has fallen victim to a phishing attack or has been compromised in any way.
 However, if you follow their security guidelines you’ll have nothing to worry about.
 Your wallet and private key are further protected with AES-256 encryption, established by the U.S. National Institute of Standards and Technology.